SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 }
 ```

-Now we need to give the method something to do.<br>
+Now we need to give the method something to do.

 This method expects us to return a value of the type `Radioactivity`.
 `Radioactivity` is an enum.
-Enums (or "Enumerations") are a type of class that cannot be created that easily.<br>
+Enums (or "Enumerations") are a type of class that cannot be created that easily.

 An enum has a limited amount of possible states and each state is saved as a constant, accessible via `EnumName.CONSTANT_NAME`.

 You can see all constants from that enum on our [Javadocs](https://slimefun.github.io/javadocs/Slimefun4/docs/io/github/thebusybiscuit/slimefun4/core/attributes/Radioactivity.html).

 We are just gonna choose the level HIGH for now.
 We can simply return that constant.

 ```java
 public class FireCake extends SlimefunItem implements Radioactive {